corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 * 8.1.0 Use compatibility triggers from my other mods
     * Replace most usage of Civic: Organic Zealots validation messages and instead consume the compatibility trigger `is_not_restricted_by_organic_zealots`
     * Remove dummy government `gov_bureaucratic_autocracy` and instead consume the compatibility trigger `has_government_bureaucratic_autocracy`
+* 9.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Remove obsolete code for country modifiers to add leader production - leaders can produce resources directly now
+    * Simplify former ruler traits
+    * Add all leader class versions of the former Hive Mind and Machine Intelligence traits
+    * Add scripted_loc to still use the varying flavor text for former rulers

 ## Source Code